 - Periods lasting more than 10 days per month

 - Frequent urination or difficulty emptying the bladder

 - Pain in the abdomen or lower back

 - Pain during sex

-To diagnose the fibroids, your doctor may conduct ultrasound of the abdomen or MRI may be needed to determine the size and numbers of the fibroids present.
+To diagnose fibroids, your doctor may conduct an ultrasound of the abdomen, or an MRI may be needed to determine the size and numbers of the fibroids present.
 The interventional radiologist will analyze the ultrasound pictures and locate the fibroids.
 Once the size and location are determined, the doctor will work with the patient to create a personalized treatment plan that fits their individual needs.

-Minimally invasive and non-surgical options are available for the treatment of uterine fibroids and to eliminate painful symptoms.
-At the USA Fibroid Centers, we provide treatment for fibroids without surgery with the help of a procedure known as Uterine Fibroid Embolization also known as UFE.
-In this procedure, one of our interventional radiologists will insert a small thin tube called catheter through your upper, outer thigh area.
-The catheter will be guided through the artery and our interventional radiologist will be able to see the live images of the movement through the ultrasound images.
+Non-surgical options are available for the treatment of uterine fibroids and to eliminate painful symptoms.
+At USA Fibroid Centers, we provide treatment for fibroids without surgery with the help of Uterine Fibroid Embolization or UFE.
+In this procedure, one of our interventional radiologists will insert a small thin tube called a catheter through your upper, outer thigh area.
+The catheter will be guided through the artery, and our interventional radiologist will be able to see the live images of the movement through the ultrasound images.

-On reaching to the artery that supplies to your fibroids, tiny particles, known as embolic agents will be released that block the supply of blood, nutrients and oxygen to the fibroids.
-Due to lack of nutrients’ and oxygen supply, the fibroids eventually die and wither away.
-This treatment of uterine fibroids is fast and you are able to return home the same day.
-The procedure also has a quick recovery time and you should be able to attend your normal routine 1-2 weeks following your treatment.
+On reaching the artery that supplies blood to your fibroids, tiny particles, known as embolic agents, will be released to block blood flow to the fibroids.
+Due to a lack of nutrients and oxygen, the fibroids eventually die and wither away.
+This outpatient treatment allows you to return home the same day.
+It has a quick recovery time, allowing you to return to your normal routine 1-2 weeks after your treatment.